Don’t pay the ferryman until he gets you to the other side… – Chris de Burgh

 The farther shore drew near.
 There was a cluster of ramshackle stalls, dozens of bathers, boats pulled up on the white sand.
 Beyond this narrow littoral of commerce and activity, the bare sand of the Ganges’ floodplain stretched away into the haze.
 A camel stood in silhouette on the skyline.

 It was a neat inversion of the Greek myth.
-We had left Hades behind, like Orpheus walking into the light.
-The side of the river that we had departed from was the real Underworld with its burning ghats, crowds of wild-eyed worshippers, black ash-heaps, piles of funeral-pyre firewood, stoned Sadhus and befuddled tourists.
+I had left Hades behind, like Orpheus walking into the light.
+The side of the river that we had departed from was the real Underworld with its burning ghats, crowds of wild-eyed worshippers, black ash-heaps, piles of funeral-pyre firewood, stoned Sadhus, and befuddled tourists.
 This was the Middle World, Elysium, the land of Demeter and the living.

 Charon’s assistant took our money.
 The ferryman had been paid his obol.
 I took off my shoes and stepped from the boat.
 The water of the Ganges was clear and cool.
 The sand was soft beneath my feet.
 I waded ashore.
 Cerberus greeted me: not a three-headed demon dog but a friendly tail-wagging mutt looking for a pat and a biscuit.